-After dealing with the sudden passing of his older brother Khalid, Kingston James finds himself fixated on the last conversation he and his brother shared: Why King shouldn’t be hanging out with Sandy Sanders because he is gay.
+After dealing with the sudden passing of his older brother Khalid, Kingston James finds himself fixated on the last conversation he and his brother shared: Why King shouldn’t be hanging out with Sandy Sanders, a neighborhood boy who recently came out as gay.
 Why is that bad?
 He isn’t quite sure.
-But when Sandy runs away from home to escape an abusive home life, King goes on a journey of his own to discover his own identity in relationship to the driving forces in his life.
+But when Sandy runs away from home to escape an abusive home life, King goes on a journey of his own to discover his identity in relationship to the driving forces in his life.
 The book discusses racial tensions, toxic masculinity, and sexuality all with a tone that is both serious, but receptive to middle grade readers.
 This is a 2022 Caudill Award Nominee.

 We love helping people find books, movies, and more.